HLA-DQ2 and HLA-DQ8: What Your Celiac Disease Genes Mean

 Yes.
 23andMe's genotyping array includes tag SNPs that can identify HLA-DQ2 and HLA-DQ8 haplotypes.
 These SNPs are in your raw data file, even though 23andMe does not display celiac genetics in its consumer reports.

-DecodeMyBio's Celiac & Gluten Screening Report analyzes these tag SNPs from your 23andMe (or AncestryDNA) raw data and reports your HLA-DQ2/DQ8 status.
-A negative result provides the same high negative predictive value as a clinical HLA test.
+DecodeMyBio's Celiac & Gluten Screening analyzes these tag SNPs from your 23andMe (or AncestryDNA) raw data and reports your HLA-DQ2/DQ8 status.
+Because it relies on tag SNPs rather than direct HLA typing, it is informative but not equivalent to a clinical HLA test — tag SNPs are less reliable outside people of European descent, and a negative result should not, by itself, be used to rule out celiac disease.
 See a sample celiac screening report.

 For a detailed walkthrough of how this works: celiac genetic testing from 23andMe data.